ahcox/krust/docs/design/coding_standard.md

 It is intended to be usable on constrained mobile and embedded devices however so library and runtime features are chosen with care.
-For example, the error handling strategy is deferred to the client so while it is written to be thread-safe using RAII, it does not itself throw any exceptions other than standard library ones when compiled with exceptions enabled.
+For example, the error handling strategy is deferred to the client so while it is written to be thread-safe using RAII, it does not necessarily throw any exceptions itself other than standard library ones.
-Similarly, with an eye on code size, templates should be used sparingly.
+Similarly, with an eye to code size, templates should be used sparingly.

 File Inclusion
 --------------